mugnozzo/list-of-useful-tools/README.md

 - [nnn](https://github.com/jarun/nnn "nnn") - Command line file manager
 - [obs](https://obsproject.com/ "obs") - Cool software with GUI interface for recording/streaming videos
 - [openstreetmaps](https://www.openstreetmap.org/ "openstreetmaps") - A website where you can navigate a map of the entire planet
+- [pandoc](https://pandoc.org/ "pandoc") - universal document converter, transforms files between markup and document formats such as markdown, HTML, LaTeX, PDF, and docx
 - [qutebrowser](https://qutebrowser.org/ "qutebrowser") - minimal, vim-oriented browser
 - [ranger](https://ranger.github.io/ "ranger") - Command line file manager
 - [reticulum](https://reticulum.network/ "reticulum") - cryptography-based networking stack for building resilient, encrypted mesh networks over any medium (LoRa, packet radio, wifi, or the internet), with no fixed infrastructure or central authority required
 - [ripgrep](https://github.com/BurntSushi/ripgrep "ripgrep") - Kinda "grep" like tool, but automatically searches recursively inside the files in the current directory and the default search string is a regex pattern
 - [scrcpy](https://github.com/Genymobile/scrcpy "scrcpy") - a tool to project your Android smartphone screen on your PC  and interact with it with keyboard and mouse
+- [screen](https://www.gnu.org/software/screen/ "screen") - GNU terminal multiplexer, lets you run and detach/reattach multiple shell sessions inside a single terminal window
 - [sed](https://www.gnu.org/software/sed/ "sed") - Non-interactive advanced text editor that allows you to manipulate files with commands and regular expressions
 - [sox](https://github.com/chirlu/sox "sox") - Sound eXchange, the Swiss Army knife of audio manipulation
+- [tmux](https://github.com/tmux/tmux "tmux") - CLI terminal multiplexer.
+It allows you to manage multiple shell tabs/panes into a single terminal window (or into a single tty no-GUI session)
 - [ttyplot](https://github.com/tenox7/ttyplot "ttyplot") - ASCII-based CLI tool that plots data from stdin
 - [ventoy](https://www.ventoy.net/en/index.html "ventoy") - A Free and Open Source tool to create bootable drives that allow you to choose between more than one image to boot (git repo: https://github.com/ventoy/Ventoy)
 - [vidir](https://github.com/trapd00r/vidir "vidir") - A CLI tool to manage filenames (or even delete files) inside a text editor.
 - [vifm](https://github.com/vifm/vifm "vifm") - Command line file manager
+- [zellij](https://zellij.dev/ "zellij") - terminal workspace and multiplexer written in Rust, with a discoverable UI, layouts, and plugin support
 - [zoxide](https://github.com/ajeetdsouza/zoxide "zoxide") - Smart command to jump quickly to a directory, based on "frecency"

 ## font